In today’s highly competitive landscape, there’s a constant need for eCommerce companies to stand out.

 An Adobe Digital Shoppers Index report found that return and repeat shoppers make up over 40% of an eCommerce site's revenue despite only making up 8% of total shoppers.
 Repeat shoppers also generate five times more revenue per visit than first time shoppers.
 A great way to increase the chance of return and repeat visitors is by focusing on customer service.

-This article will show you how you can improve your customer service on your eCommerce site in order increase your retention rate, improve your reputation, and increase your revenue.
+This article will show you how to improve customer service on your eCommerce site in order to increase your retention rate, improve your reputation, and increase your revenue.

 Developing and improving your eCommerce customer service